- 1What Is a Calcium Channel Blocker?

 Continuous monitoring of the cardiac output.

-In case of severe toxicity, the patient must be intubated (endotracheal) if symptoms worsen due to deterioration of hemodynamics.
+In case of severe toxicity, the patient must be intubated (endotracheal) if symptoms worsen due to deterioration of hemodynamics (blood flow dynamics in the body).

-Gastric lavage can also be done if the drug is ingested just one hour before the treatment starts.
+Gastric lavage (stomach irrigation or pumping) can also be done if the drug is ingested just one hour before the treatment starts.

 In hemodynamically stable patients, gastrointestinal decontamination can occur if the ingested drug is sustained-release.